OmarAyman239/Disease-Prediction-Project/README.md

-**Predictive Modeling for Disease Diagnosis
+**Predictive Modeling for Disease Diagnosis** **Project Overview**
-****Project Overview**
 Healthcare professionals often rely on various diagnostic tests and biomarkers to assess an individual's health status and diagnose diseases.
 This project aims to develop a predictive model that can classify individuals as diseased or healthy based on their health attributes.
 The goal is to create a reliable tool that healthcare providers can use to assist in disease diagnosis and prognosis.

 **Dataset
 **The dataset consists of multiple health-related attributes such as cholesterol levels, blood cell counts, hormone levels, and other physiological measurements.
 The target variable is a binary indicator of disease status (1: Diseased, 0: Healthy).

 **Attributes:**
-Cholesterol
-Hemoglobin
-Platelets
+Cholesterol,
+Hemoglobin,
+Platelets,
-White Blood Cells (WBC)
+White Blood Cells (WBC),
-Red Blood Cells (RBC)
+Red Blood Cells (RBC),
-Hematocrit
+Hematocrit,
-Mean Corpuscular Volume (MCV)
+Mean Corpuscular Volume (MCV),
-Mean Corpuscular Hemoglobin (MCH)
+Mean Corpuscular Hemoglobin (MCH),
-Mean Corpuscular Hemoglobin Concentration (MCHC) Insulin
+Mean Corpuscular Hemoglobin Concentration (MCHC), Insulin,
-BMI (Body Mass Index)
+BMI (Body Mass Index),
-Systolic Blood Pressure (SBP)
+Systolic Blood Pressure (SBP),
-Diastolic Blood Pressure (DBP)
+Diastolic Blood Pressure (DBP),
-Triglycerides
+Triglycerides,
-HbA1c (Glycated Hemoglobin)
+HbA1c (Glycated Hemoglobin),
-LDL (Low-Density Lipoprotein) Cholesterol
+LDL (Low-Density Lipoprotein) Cholesterol,
-HDL (High-Density Lipoprotein) Cholesterol
+HDL (High-Density Lipoprotein) Cholesterol,
-ALT (Alanine Aminotransferase)
+ALT (Alanine Aminotransferase),
-AST (Aspartate Aminotransferase)
+AST (Aspartate Aminotransferase),
-Heart Rate
+Heart Rate,
-Creatinine
-Troponin
+Creatinine,
+Troponin,
-C-reactive Protein (CRP)
+C-reactive Protein (CRP),
 Disease (Target: 1 for Diseased, 0 for Healthy)

 **Load and preprocess data:**